tup916/Personal-Website/README.md

 Near future:

 Incorporte Javascript: Add animation to the github image using Javascript.
 Make it so that it floats around the page.

-Update Camera:Photography to link to my Instagram photography.
+Update Camera Image Link(Photography) to link to my collection of photographs.

 Later-On:

 Add more information, such as

-		Picture-Link to:
-            Resume, and
+		Picture-Link to: Resume, and Transcript

-            Transcript
-		Art-Work:
-            paintings,
-            doodles, and
-            sketches
+		Art-Work: paintings, sketches

-		Accomplishments:
-            Awards,
-            Scholarships,
-            Published papers and
+		Accomplishments: Awards, Scholarships, Published papers and Research Posters
-            Research Posters

 		Link to Travel Videos